Prospective Geology Transfer Students

 2-year Transfer Students | GEL Sample Academic Plans

 The following are sample academic plans for 2-year transfer Geology B.S. majors.
+A.B. plans will have fewer classes.
 They assume you've completed the preparatory coursework.
 This information is provided for your convenience, but should be adjusted to each student's specific needs.
 These plans are not meant to replace a consultation with a major advisor, who can help you create a personalized academic plan.
 Classes are subject to change.

 Geology B.S.
 Sample Academic Plan for Transfers (pdf) revised 12/2023